I am an arts-focused content strategist, writer, and editor putting the internet to work for creative culture.

 In 2014 I was also in residence at Gray Area Art + Technology Theater as a founding member of their Cultural Incubator program, for which I co-curated Chatrooms, a series of public programs exploring how artists are using the internet to push culture forward.
 Much of my writing from this time was published in SFAQ, The Creators Project, ART21, Complex Magazine, and in my personal newsletter, Pyramidrome.
 I have a bachelor’s degree in Studio Art from Vassar College, and while in residence at Gray Area, I also pushed my digital art practice further — you can see a selection of my work with 3D animation, experimental video, and immersive installations right over here, and see the installation I built for Gray Area’s creative code showcase here.

 In 2015, I moved to NYC to join Kickstarter, a Public Benefit Company that exists to help bring ambitious creative ideas to life.
-In my current role as Director of Curation & Content, my main prerogative is to strategically optimize our platform and communication channels to help artists find more support and ever-larger audiences.
-I lead a team of six copywriters, editors, and producers who collaboratively create all of Kickstarter’s content marketing and brand communications — everything from newsletters and social media to on-site features, editorial, content partnerships, and special projects — seen by millions of people weekly.
+In my current role as Director of Curation & Content, my main prerogative is to develop content strategies and special initiatives to help artists be successful on our platform.
+I lead a team of six copywriters, editors, and producers who collaboratively create all of Kickstarter’s brand communications and creative content— everything from newsletters and social media to on-site features, editorial, content partnerships, and special projects like Make 100 and Kickstarter Gold — seen by millions of people weekly.
 See what’s happening in our world right over here.